 On completion of any awning over the road reserve, a certificate from a practicing structural engineer certifying the structural adequacy of the awning is to be submitted to Council before Council will inspect the works and issue its final approval under the Roads Act.

-Note:

-Where Penrith City Council is the Certifying Authority for the development the Roads Act approval for the above works may be issued concurrently with the Construction Certificate.

-Separate approvals may also be required from the Roads and Maritime Services for classified roads.

-All works associated with the Roads Act approval must be completed prior to the issue of any Occupation Certificate or Subdivision Certificate as applicable.
+Prior to the issue of a Construction Certificate, the Certifying Authority shall ensure that the stormwater management system has been designed in accordance with Council’s Stormwater Drainage for Building Developments and Water Sensitive Urban Design Policy.

 The stormwater management system shall be provided generally in accordance with the concept plan/s lodged for development approval, prepared by Enstruct listed in Condition 1.
 Engineering plans and supporting calculations for the stormwater management systems are to be prepared by a suitably qualified person and shall accompany the application for a Construction Certificate.

-Prior to the issue of a Construction Certificate the Certifying Authority shall ensure that the stormwater management system has been designed in accordance with Council’s Stormwater Drainage for Building Developments and Water Sensitive Urban Design Policy.

-The stormwater management system shall be consistent with the plan/s lodged for development approval, prepared by Enstruct listed in Condition 1.

-Prior to the issue of any Construction Certificate or Subdivision Works Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council’s Stormwater Drainage Specification for Building Developments and Water Sensitive Urban Design (WSUD) Policy.

-Engineering plans and supporting calculations for the stormwater management system are to be prepared by a suitably qualified person and shall accompany the application for a Construction Certificate or Subdivision Works Certificate

-Prior to the issue of any Construction Certificate, the Certifier shall ensure that the stormwater drainage system for the basement car park has been designed in accordance with the requirements for pumped systems in AS3500.3 Plumbing and Drainage – Stormwater Drainage. or Subdivision Works Certificate
+Prior to the issue of any Construction Certificate, the Certifier shall ensure that the stormwater drainage system for the basement car park has been designed in accordance with the requirements for pumped systems in AS3500.3 Plumbing and Drainage – Stormwater Drainage.

+In addition and prior to the issue of any Construction Certificate or Subdivision Works Certificate, the following design considerations and amendments must be addressed, submitted to and approved by Council’s Engineering Services Department:-

+The flooding impacts of the development must be remodelled, incorporating the raised pedestrian threshold, and if necessary.

+The plans in Condition 1 must be amended to ensure the development has no adverse impacts on flood flows across the site or on adjoining properties.

+All habitable floor levels are a minimum of 0.5m above the top water level of the 1% Annual Exceedance Probability overland flow path.

+Any part of the structure/s below 0.5m above the top water level of the 1% Annual Exceedance Probability overland flow path. have been detailed with flood compatible building components in accordance with the publication ‘Reducing the Vulnerability of Buildings to Flood Damage’ produced by the HawkesburyNepean Floodplain Management Steering Committee.

+The crest in the access ramp to the basement car park is a minimum of 300mm above the top of kerb or 300mm above the top water level of the 1% Annual Exceedance Probability overland flow path.

+All proposed penetrations and access points into the basement carpark area are a minimum of 0.3m above the top water level of the 1% Annual Exceedance Probability overland flow path.